Hawawou/WTM-100-DOC/README.md

 #100 days of data science
-For the next 100 days, we will bw learning conceots of data science with python
+For the next 100 days, we will be learning conceots of data science with python

-#Author
-Hawawou Oumarou